whoschek/bzfs/README.md

 **--ssh-src-user** *STRING*

-*  Remote SSH username of src host to connect to (optional).
+*  Remote SSH username on src host to connect to (optional).
 Overrides username given in SRC_DATASET.

 <!-- -->